VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek3/step3.md

 ## Exercises:

 # 1
-Create a tuple storing list of 5 names that is not in alphabetical order.
+Create a tuple a store 5 names in non-alphabetical order..
 Output the tuple in alphabetical order.

 ## 1.2
 Ask the user for a number between 0 and 4 (inclusively).
 Output the name at the index specified by the user.